 I provide here a brief description of the creation of the second phase of the sharashka camps to highlight one of the most unlikely aspects of the system: the role that scientists and engineers played in establishing the camps.
 The second wave of prison camps followed rather than coincided with the Great Terror in 1937-38.
 This is not so surprising when one considers the fact that during the turbulence of the terror, the Soviet security services, the NKVD, were engaged in facilitating mass purges rather than managing economic growth, a duty it had increasingly taken on with the expansion of forced labor in the Gulag.

 Most historical and popular accounts assume that NKVD chairman Lavrentii Beriia, infamous for his sadist proclivities, instigated and pushed the idea of a prison science system in the post-Purge era.
-9 There is compelling evidence to suggest that this was not so, that the idea for a rejuvenated prison science network actually came from a most unlikely source, scientists and engineers themselves.
+[9.
+For one recent popular account, see Anne Applebaum, The Gulag: A History (New York: Doubleday, 2003)] There is compelling evidence to suggest that this was not so, that the idea for a rejuvenated prison science network actually came from a most unlikely source, scientists and engineers themselves.
 Sometime in late 1937, as they awaited sentencing, a group of scientists and engineers who were languishing in the drudgery of NKVD’s infamous Lubianka put together a short proposal.
 Fearing that they would inexorably be sent to forced manual labor camps in Siberia, the authors enumerated a list of specific military weapons that they could develop if given resources, and, in early 1938, sent the letter directly to defense industry manager Lazar Kaganovich, who was intrigued and passed the proposal onto then-NKVD chairman Nikolai Ezhov.
-10 The idea appealed to the security services for three reasons.
+[10.
+Kaganovich to Ezhov, March 13, 1938, RGAE, f.
+8044, op.
+1, d.
+408, l.
+78.]
+The idea appealed to the security services for three reasons.
 First, leaders such as Ezhov and especially his successor Beriia believed that the NKVD should have a strong institutional role in the general rearmament in anticipation of war with Germany; second, the control of leading scientists and engineers would reinforce the NKVD’s expansion of its own vast economic infrastructure based in the Gulag penal system; and third and perhaps most important, the Great Terror that the NKVD had so profoundly disrupted the functioning of scientific and technical organizations that some corrective work was required to bring the situation under control.
 In other words, in large measure, the NKVD created a new phase of sharashki to limit damage of their own doing.

 The NKVD soon began rounding up designers in prisons for research work under a special department of the security services.
 Beriia’s appointment as NKVD chairman put the effort on a higher footing.
 In January 1939, only a month after his appointment, he renamed this department the Special Technical Bureau (Osoboe tekhnicheskoe biuro, OTB) and put it under his direct command.
 He developed a classification system for groups under this bureau to focus on eight (later reduced to seven) different areas of weapons development and also started a program to attach “groups of civilian [i.e., free] specialists, [especially] young specialists” to the research.
 In determining the content of the work of the organization, the NKVD would take into account proposals from the prisoners but the final approval of any project would be deferred directly to the Defense Committee, the main defense policy organ under Stalin.
-11 Beriia’s intervention ensured that the new bureau, which was given the premises of an entire plant, Factory No. 82, had the best resources available, including a staggering 35.9 million rubles as its first financial disbursement.
+[11.
+Beriia to Stalin, January 7, 1939, ARPF, f.
+3, op.
+58, d.
+142, ll.
+72-73; “Ob osobom tekhnicheskom biuro pri narodnom komissare vnutrennykh del sssr,” January 8, 1939, ARPF, f.
+3, op.
+58, d.
+142, ll.
+70-71.]
+Beriia’s intervention ensured that the new bureau, which was given the premises of an entire plant, Factory No. 82, had the best resources available, including a staggering 35.9 million rubles as its first financial disbursement.
 All scientists and engineers were initially transferred from their prisons to a sorting center at Bol’shevo on the outskirts of Moscow before being sent to various locations specializing in different weapons.

 Practically every prison in Moscow had a scientific group working within.
 Probably the most well-known and well-funded group operated under the patriarch of the Soviet aviation industry, Andrei Tupolev, who had been arrested in 1937 for being the “head of an anti-Soviet wrecking organization and an agent of French intelligence.”

 By the end of World War II, at Beriia’s urging, the bulk of the formal prison science system—the Special Technical Bureau (or the Fourth Special Department) of the NKVD—was dismantled.
 For example, thirty-five men from the rocket engine group at Kazan’ were freed in July 1944.
 In a letter to Stalin, Beriia justified the seemingly abrupt release of these men to Stalin, not because the system had failed to produce anything but because, apparently, the system had succeeded so well that there was no longer any need to maintain it.
 He noted: “considering the importance of the work carried out, the NKVD considers it advisable to free . . . especially the eminent incarcerated specialists . . . and direct them to work in the aviation industry.”
-12
+[12.
+Beriia to Stalin, April 25, 1944, State Archive of the Russian Federation (GARF), f.
+9401, op.
+2, d.
+65, ll.
+385-92; “Protokol No. 18, 27 iulia 1944 goda,” July 27, 1944, Archive of the Russian Academy of Sciences (ARAN), f.
+1546, op.
+1, d.
+28, l.
+1.]

 For the most part, the wartime NKVD prison science system was successful in generating innovations to support the war effort.
 Extremely tight control, narrowly focused goals, and high levels of funding led engineers to achieve their targeted goals.
 Judging by a summary issued in 1944, the NKVD believed that the results were overwhelmingly positive.
 In the report, the NKVD agents listed twenty major weapons systems or processes—including bombers, engines, propellant production processes, radio systems, and a host of artillery guns and cannons—developed by prisoners.
 Of these, at least twelve were introduced into mass production, a relatively high percentage in comparison to the prewar record of military R&D. Nearly all the projects reached the certification-testing stage.
-13 Some of the successes of the sharashka system were noteworthy.
+[13.
+“Kratkii otchet o rabotakh 4-go spetsotdela NKVD sssr s 1939 po 1944 g.,” August 14, 1944, GARF, f.
+9401, op.
+2, d.
+88, ll.
+155-61.]
+Some of the successes of the sharashka system were noteworthy.
 Designer Vladimir Petliakov’s group, for example, developed the Pe-2 bomber, one of the most successful Soviet weapons of the war, of which eleven thousand were produced during the war.
 Similarly, Tupolev’s team produced the Tu-2 bomber, which was an important asset to the Red Air Force and remained in service until the 1950s.

 The incarcerated groups also contributed to important industrial innovations by introducing newer and more efficient production processes.
 Beriia’s concluding report noted that, “as a result of the many measures introduced and proposed by specialists and realized at various factories, many millions [of rubles] of state economic resources [have been saved].”